-As described under the Remediation Plan above, we continued formalizing documentation of policies and procedures and implementing new controls during the quarter ended November 30, 2020.
-Such remediation actions were changes in our internal control over financial reporting identified in connection with the evaluation required by Rule 13a-15(d) and 15d-15(d) of the Exchange Act that occurred during the three months ended November 30, 2020 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+As described under the Remediation Plan above, we continued formalizing documentation of our IT policies and procedures and implementing new controls during the quarter ended November 30, 2021.
+Such remediation actions were changes in our internal control over financial reporting identified in connection with the evaluation required by Rule 13a-15(d) and 15d-15(d) of the Exchange Act that occurred during the quarter ended November 30, 2021 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.